 WELCOME TO 1001 POTS!

-Val-David, spring/summer 2012 – The place to be in summer for anyone passionate about the ceramics arts, 1001 Pots invites all lovers of things ceramic to its 25th edition, from July 13 to August 12.
+Val-David – The place to be in summer for anyone passionate about the ceramics arts, 1001 Pots invites all lovers of things ceramic to its ceramic’s exibition each summer.
 Delightfully located in the sylvan beauty of the Laurentian Mountains, in the charming heart of Val-David village, the exhibition presents the heights of excellence in Québec ceramics.
-Set out on the magnificent site of the event’s founder, Kinya Ishikawa, the massed works of the ceramists are on show in a multitude of styles and formats.
+Set out on the magnificent site of the event’s founder, Kinya Ishikawa, the massed works of the contemporary ceramists are on show in a multitude of styles and formats.
 Whether grouped by individual craftsperson or presented according to themes in both indoor and outdoor displays (garden, kitchen, table art, tea, sculpture, jewelry, children’s work, decoration, collectible items…), everything has been harmoniously arranged so visitors can discover the marvels created by local artisans.
 And of course, they have an opportunity to take some of them home!

 Earth and people